 Who should supplement with protein?
-Anyone that is not meeting daily requirements for protein by consuming whole foods may benefit from protein supplementation.
-Tactical athletes looking to build or maintain muscle mass may choose to supplement with protein to ensure a positive muscle protein balance.
-Endurance focused tactical athletes should prioritize carbohydrate intake, but may offset muscle damage and promote recovery by supplementing with protein.
+Anyone not meeting daily requirements for protein by consuming whole foods may benefit from protein supplementation.
+Tactical athletes looking to build or maintain muscle mass may supplement with protein to ensure a positive muscle-protein balance.
+Endurance-focused tactical athletes should prioritize carbohydrate intake but may offset muscle damage and promote recovery by supplementing with protein.

 How much protein do I need?
-1.4 to 2 grams of protein per kilogram of bodyweight per day (g/kg bw/day).
-So a 185 pound athlete needs between 136 and 168 grams of protein every day.
-If you prefer to just “eyeball it,” about a gram per pound of bodyweight should do the trick.
-Experts do not recommend acute doses of more than 40 grams of protein, but your favorite NCO might put it like this: “more is not better… better is better.”
+1.4 to 2 grams of protein per kilogram of body weight per day (g/kg bw/day).
+So a 185-pound athlete needs between 136 and 168 grams of protein daily.
+If you prefer to “eyeball it,” about a gram per pound of body weight should do the trick.
+Experts do not recommend acute doses of more than 40 grams of protein, but your favorite NCO might say this: “more is not better… better is better.”

 What are the best sources of protein?
-Proteins that contain all nine essential amino acids are termed “complete proteins.”
-These proteins include: meat, seafood, poultry, eggs, and dairy.
-High quality whey protein, derived from milk, also contains all nine essential amino acids, and most importantly, it contains the highest concentration of the essential amino acid leucine.
-Experts recommend consuming a combination of higher quality protein sources (dairy, eggs, meat) and fast-digesting whey proteins when supplementing.
+Proteins containing all nine essential amino acids are called “complete proteins.”
+These proteins include meat, seafood, poultry, eggs, and dairy.
+High-quality whey protein derived from milk also contains all nine essential amino acids, and most importantly, it contains the highest concentration of the essential amino acid leucine.
+Experts recommend consuming a combination of higher-quality protein sources (dairy, eggs, meat) and fast-digesting whey proteins when supplementing.
 Whey > Casein > Soy.